Tree automata and pigeonhole classes of matroids: II: Introduction

 A stronger property arises quite naturally.
-Imagine that \mcal{M} is a class of matroids, that $M$ is an arbitrary matroid in \mcal{M}, and that $U$ is an arbitrary subset of $E(M)$.
-Assume that whenever $\lambda_{M}(U)$, the connectivity value of $U$, is at most $\lambda$, there are at most $\pi(\lambda)$ equivalence classes under $\sim_{U}$, where $\pi(\lambda)$ is a value depending only on $\lambda$.
-In this case we say that \mcal{M} is \emph{strongly pigeonhole} (\Cref{fizzer-II}), and this implies that \mcal{M} is pigeonhole \cite[Proposition 2.11]{FMN-I}.
+Imagine that \mcal{M} is a class of matroids and that $M$ is an arbitrary matroid in \mcal{M}.
+Assume that whenever $U\subseteq E(M)$ and $\lambda_{M}(U) \leq k$, then there are at most $\pi(k)$ equivalence classes under $\sim_{U}$, where $\pi(k)$ is a value depending only on $k$.
+(Recall that $\lambda_{M}(U)$ is the connectivity value of $U$ and is defined to be $r_{M}(U)+r_{M}(V)-r(M)$.)
+In this case we say that \mcal{M} is \emph{strongly pigeonhole} (\Cref{fizzer-II}).
+Every strongly pigeonhole class is pigeonhole \cite[Proposition 2.11]{FMN-I}, but the converse does not hold \cite[Remark 2.12]{FMN-I}.
 The class of fundamental transversal matroids is strongly pigeonhole, and so is the class of \mbb{F}\dash representable matroids when \mbb{F} is finite (\Cref{rhesus}).
 We do not know if any of the other classes in \Cref{hammer} are strongly pigeonhole, but we certainly believe this to be the case (Conjectures \ref{ulster} and \ref{hubbub}).
 In fact, we make the broad conjecture that the class of matroids that are transversal and cotransversal is a strongly pigeonhole class (\Cref{iguana}).

 \Cref{lounge-II} relies on tree automata to test the sentence $\psi$, as does Hlin\v{e}n\'{y}'s Theorem.
 These machines are described in \Cref{automatic-II}.
 In order to construct a parse tree for the machine to process, we require a further strengthening of the pigeonhole property.
 It is not enough that there is a bound on the number of classes under $\sim_{U}$: we must be able to compute this equivalence relation efficiently.
 In fact, we are happy to compute a refinement of $\sim_{U}$, as long as this refinement does not have too many classes.
-If we are able to do this, then we say that the class is \emph{efficiently pigeonhole} (\Cref{yakuza-II}).
+If we are able to do this, then we say that the class is \emph{efficiently pigeonhole} (see \Cref{yakuza-II} for the formal statement).
 Any efficiently pigeonhole class is also strongly pigeonhole.
-Matroids representable over a finite field (\Cref{rhesus}) are efficiently pigeonhole, and this gives us a proof of Hlin\v{e}n\'{y}'s Theorem.
+The class of matroids representable over a finite field (\Cref{rhesus}) is efficiently pigeonhole, and this leads to a proof of Hlin\v{e}n\'{y}'s Theorem.
 The class of fundamental transversal matroids is also efficiently pigeonhole (\Cref{yuppie}).